camaraproject/WebRTC/README.md

 <a href="https://github.com/camaraproject/WebRTC/blob/main/LICENSE" title="License"><img src="https://img.shields.io/badge/License-Apache%202.0-green.svg?style=plastic"></a>

 # WebRTC
-Repository to describe, develop, document and test the WebRTC API family
+Repository to describe, develop, document and test the WebRTC APIs

 ## Scope
 * Service APIs for “WebRTC” (see APIBacklog.md)
-* It provides the customer with the ability to:
+* It provides the API consumer with the ability to:
   * Add real-time communication capabilities to their applications like video, voice, and generic data.
   * Enable a web endpoint to register for telco services (IMS) through a WebRTC Gateway using Oauth 2.0 and the Operator provided Identity Provider (IDP)
-  * Create subscriptions to receive telco call events using CloudEvents
+  * Create subscriptions to receive telco call events using CloudEvents: Ability to follow call estalishment process and to receive new incoming calls.
-  * Make calls from the endpoint (client) side establishing a realiable and media WebSocket channel to exchange secure media.
+  * Make and receive calls from the endpoint (client) side establishing a realiable media WebSocket channel to exchange secure media.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: September 2023
 * Location: virtually